 Defeat by Modesty: When the inn is attacked by adventurers who heard a cubi was there, Wildy takes one of them out by tearing off her clothes.
 Wildy didn't mean to tear off her clothes, but it still lead to the invader grabbing whatever she could to cover herself and running away.

-A Degree In Useless: When Fa'Lina explains to Abel that he's following Dan back to Lost Lake, he objects that he will miss his classes.
-In golf and grass growing.
+A Degree in Useless: When Fa'Lina explains to Abel that he's following Dan back to Lost Lake, he objects that he will miss his classes.
+In tennis and grass growing.

 Detached Sleeves: Apparently these have a fanbase in Furrae; a number of characters wear them, most notably Abel.

 Double Take: Dan is walking down the halls, shirtless, annoyed by Nact'larn stealing his robe, Dan doesn't bother to stop and talk to some other students in the halls, other than to tell them who took his clothes.
 After a few more steps, Dan stops.